-But how much do student loans affect getting a mortgage?
-And are there special mortgage rules that apply specifically to borrowers with student debt?
+But how much do student loans affect buying a house?
+And are there special mortgage rules that apply specifically to home buyers that have student debt?
 Let’s take a look at all the details regarding student loans and mortgages.

 While you’ll need to have a good credit score to qualify for a mortgage and be offered the best interest rates, this isn’t the only factor that mortgage lenders consider.
 Another key factor is your debt-to-income ratio (DTI).

 There’s actually more than one kind of DTI.
 Lenders generally look at both your front-end DTI and back-end DTI.

 Your front-end DTI is found by dividing your anticipated monthly mortgage payments and homeownership expenses (mortgage, property taxes, mortgage insurance, homeowner’s insurance, etc.) by your monthly gross income.

 For example, if you have a monthly income of $2,000 and the lender anticipates your monthly homeownership expenses will be $500, then your DTI is 25%.

 To qualify for conventional loans, you’ll generally need to keep your front-end DTI under 28%.

 Technically, your student loans don’t affect your front-end ratio.
 But you’ll still want to keep your front-end ratio as low as possible.
 A lower front-end DTI could help you get approved for a mortgage when you have a back-end DTI on the high end.

 Back-end DTI ratio

 While your front-end DTI only takes your housing costs into account, your back-end DTI takes all outstanding debt that you owe into account.
 This means your student debt is considered for your back-end DTI.
 And this where student loans and mortgages sometimes don’t get along.